 Heart palpitations involve the heart “skipping” a beat or beating irregularly.
 It can be brought on some factors such as stress, caffeine consumption or other issues, or it could be a symptom of a more serious condition or arrhythmia.
 Learn about the types of arrhythmias including atrial fibrillation, ways to treat it such as pacemakers, causes, diagnosis and more information.

-Cardiac Event Monitoring of High-Risk Patients Cardiac event monitoring offers a non-invasive way to diagnose heart problems.
+Cardiac event monitoring offers a non-invasive way to diagnose heart problems.
 Whether your symptoms occur frequently or rarely, the monitoring can help pinpoint a cause that can then direct a course of treatment.

 The two main implantable cardiac devices are pacemakers and defibrillators.
 These devices work in such a way to keep the heart monitored.
 Implanted medical devices can either monitor the electrical impulses or reduce the heart rate if it starts to beat too fast.

 Anyone interested in learning more about acupressure for atrial fibrillation should read this article.
 It will discuss the key points about atrial fibrillation along with information on how acupressure works.